Cattle beast concussion stalls Ruataniwha dairy farm decision

-A decision about whether to allocate 15 million cubic metres of groundwater to dairy farms for irrigation has been delayed after a panel advisor was concussed by a cattle beast.
+A decision about whether to allocate 15 million cubic metres of groundwater to dairy farms for irrigation has been delayed after a panel adviser was concussed by a cattle beast.

 An independent hearing panel is considering an application to Hawke’s Bay Regional Council from eight dairy farms for consent to use a proposed 15 million cubic metre Tranche 2 groundwater take from the Ruataniwha basin in the Tukituki catchment in Central Hawke’s Bay.